On the Minkowski inequality near the sphere: Abstract

 We construct a sequence $\{\Sigma_\ell\}_{\ell=1}^\infty$ of closed, axially symmetric surfaces $\Sigma_\ell\subset \mathbb{R}^3$ that converges to the unit sphere in $W^{2,p}\cap C^1$ for every $p\in[1,\infty)$ and such that, for every $\ell$,

 where $H_{\Sigma_\ell}$ is the mean curvature of $\Sigma_\ell$.
-This shows that the Minkowski inequality with optimal constant fails even for perturbations of a round sphere that are small in $W^{2,p}\cap C^1$ unless additional convexity assumptions are imposed.
+This shows that unless additional convexity assumptions are imposed, the Minkowski inequality with optimal constant fails even for perturbations of a round sphere that are small in $W^{2,p}\cap C^1$.